 Netball courts are provided in the recreation reserve and in the school grounds.

 Sport is very popular in the District, and attracts large numbers of regular participants.

 No passenger rail or bus services operate in the area.
-Freight trains run only once a week, but private transport interests operate regularly services.
 The bulk of the freight is now moved by road transport.